-- Adherence to all applicable, current AASM guidelines (including J Clin Sleep Med.
-2007 Dec 15;3(7):737-47);
+- Adherence to all applicable, current AASM guidelines; If the AASM guidelines are not used, as in the case of insurance mandate or medical exception, then a written protocol explaining acceptance criteria, rationale, and follow-up procedure on negative tests and positive test must be in place.

 - Age limitations;

 - A mechanism for acceptance;

 - Evidence based criteria for exclusion; and

 - Information required from a referring health care provider prior to all sleep testing.